miro-jelaska/connect-four/README.md

 <img src="readme-resources/screenshot.png" alt="Prototype" width="400"/>

 ⏱ How much time did it took me?
-3 days (which is also partially visible in commit history) without any prior practical experience with TypeScript nor Pixi.js.
-This time includes software development as well as creating gamplay concept, prototypes and, finally, game art.
+3 days (which is also partially visible in commit history).
+This includes software development as well as creating gamplay concept, prototypes and, finally, game art.
+I had no practical experience with TypeScript nor Pixi.js prior to this project.

 # Technical details
 ## How to build and run?